ibuetler/docker-keycloak-traefik-workshop/README.md

 ![kc9](images/kc9.png)

-Now you have successfully finished the keycloak configuration for the new (ttyd) client application.
+Now you have successfully finished the Keycloak configuration for the new (ttyd) client application.

 The settings are applied to the "Master Realm".
-If we would have created a new REALM when we started configuring keycloak, this could easily applied to your self-defined REALM.
-If the last sentence makes no sense for you; don't worry.
+If we would have created a new REALM when we started configuring Keycloak, this could as easily be applied to your self-defined REALM.
+If the last sentence makes no sense to you; don't worry.
 You can play with the Keycloak Realms (organisation, entity) later on your own.

 ## Enable User Self-Registration
-Please turn-on self-registration on the Master Realm Settings tab.
+Please switch on "User registration" on the Master Realm Settings tab.

 ![kc10](images/kc10.png)